List of Starship vehicles: Ships 28–32

 On December 14, 2023, S31 was moved to the Rocket Garden, before being moved back into the High Bay on January 4.
 It was rolled to Massey's test site for cryogenic testing on May 11, with the first test ending prematurely due to an electrical anomaly.
-After being repaired, it returned to Massey's, where it was cryogenically tested on July 2 and July 3.
+After being repaired, it returned to Massey's, where it was cryogenically tested on July 2 and 3.
 On July 5, S31 was moved to Mega Bay 2 for engine installation.
 The process of replacing S31's thermal protection system began in early August.
 On September 6, S31 was rolled to Massey's for static fire testing.
 It attempted to static fire on September 8, with the test being aborted due to the weather.
 S31 conducted a static fire on September 18, and it was rolled back to the production site on September 20.
 S31 was moved to the launch site for IFT-6 on November 11, where its Flight Termination System was installed on November 12.
-It was stacked onto Booster 13 (B13) on November 14, with the combined vehicle conducted a partial wet dress rehearsal on November 17.
+It was stacked onto Booster 13 (B13) on November 14, with the combined vehicle conducting a partial wet dress rehearsal on November 17.
 On November 19, S31 launched on B13, and reached the desired trajectory.
-After conducting a relight of a raptor engine, S31 reentered the atmosphere, and successfully completed the landing burn for a splashdown in the Indian Ocean.
+After conducting a relight of a Raptor engine, S31 reentered the atmosphere, and successfully completed the landing burn for a splashdown in the Indian Ocean.
 Several components of S31, including multiple tiles and COPVs, were recovered for analysis in Australia.

-On November 24, Elon Musk implied that S32 would be the last Block 1 starship.
+On November 24, Elon Musk implied that S32 would be the last Block 1 Starship.
 SpaceX later confirmed that Flight 7 and subsequent launches would use Block 2 vehicles.
 It was rolled into the High Bay on February 7, 2025, where S32 was scrapped.